Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Results

 \subsubsection{RX J1301.9+2747}

-RX J1301.9+2747 has a quiescence level similar to GSN 069, i.e. $\sim 3-6\times 10^{43}$ erg s$^{-1}$, corresponding to $\dot{m}_1\sim 0.1$ for a primary MBH with $M_1=10^{6.3} M_{\odot}$ \citep{Giustini2020}.
-We assume the primary MBH spin to be $\chi=0.5$.
-The secondary orbits the primary on an eccentric and inclined orbit with semi-major axis $a=50R_{\rm g}$, giving an orbital period $1.5$ hr, eccentricity $e=0.4$ (implying the smallest GW timescale of the four QPEs, i.e. $T_{\rm gw} \sim 400$ yr) and inclination $i_{\rm EMRI}=6^{\circ}$ with respect to the $x-y$ plane.
-We assume that the disc contains $4M_{\odot}$, is misaligned by $i_{\rm disc}=5^{\circ}$ with respect to the $x-y$ plane and precesses rigidly with a period of $\sim 19.8$ days.
-Based on the detected quiescence level we assume $\dot{m}_1=0.5$.
-The peak temperature that our model predicts is in the range $\sim 180-450$ eV, therefore up to a factor 3-4 higher than the observed value, i.e. 110-130 eV \citep{Giustini2020}.
+RX J1301.9+2747 has a quiescence level similar to that of GSN 069, namely, $\sim 3-6\times 10^{43}$ erg s$^{-1}$, corresponding to $\dot{m}_1\sim 0.1$ for a primary MBH with $M_1=10^{6.3} M_{\odot}$ \citep{Giustini2020}.
+We assumed the primary MBH spin to be $\chi=0.5$.
+The secondary orbits the primary on an eccentric and inclined orbit with a semi-major axis of $a=50R_{\rm g}$, giving an orbital period of $\sim 6$ hr, eccentricity of $e=0.4$ (implying the smallest GW timescale of the four QPEs, i.e. $T_{\rm gw} \sim 400$ yr) and inclination of $i_{\rm EMRI}=6^{\circ}$ with respect to the $x-y$ plane.
+We assumed that the disc is characterised by $4M_{\odot}$, misaligned by $i_{\rm disc}=5^{\circ}$ with respect to the $x-y$ plane, and that is precesses rigidly with a period of $\sim 19.8$ days.
+Based on the detected quiescence level, we assumed $\dot{m}_1=0.5$.
+The peak temperature our model predicts is in the range of $\sim 180-450$ eV.
+This is up to a factor of 3-4 higher than the observed value, namely, 110-130 eV \citep{Giustini2020}.

-Figure~\ref{fig:RXJ} shows that the synthetic QPE amplitudes are compatible with the observed ones within a factor of $\sim 2$, and the complex timing properties of the light curve are reasonably reproduced.
+Figure~\ref{fig:RXJ} shows that the synthetic QPE amplitudes are compatible with the observed ones within a factor of $\sim 2$ and the complex timing properties of the light curve are reasonably reproduced.
 However, we note that the observed QPE relative amplitude of the peak pairs is not exactly reproduced by our model.
 These differences, together with those in the peak temperatures, will be better addressed by both a multi-epoch fitting and a further refinement of the emission mechanism modelisation.